DanielMFernandes/CCNA_Course_Notes/Course_Notes/First_Hop_Redundancy_Protocols.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/32c286ce-e042-4cda-9067-c232a210ec81)

-What happens when the configured DEFAULT GATEWAY for network HOSTS goes down ?
+What happens when the configured DEFAULT GATEWAY for network HOSTS goes down?

 What happens to the routed traffic?

-How can we route our traffic to the functional GATEWAY at R2 (.253) ?
+How can we route our traffic to the functional GATEWAY at R2 (.253)?

 This is what the FIRST HOP REDUNDANCY PROTOCOL is designed to fix